 It’s about keeping the customer mesmerized – not just satisfied.

 This year TCS is conducting in-depth research on the digital personalization of the brand experience.
-You can read our first installment on our deep and far-ranging results here.
 We will be shedding light on a central question in this Business 4.0 era: with powerful digital technologies and an abundance of customer data, what strategies are most effective for marketers in using digital channels, harnessing digital data and using digital technologies to create individually relevant messages that attract prospects, turn them into customers, and keep their business?

 On this topic, we have already surveyed more than 500 CMOs in large North America and Europe companies (average revenue of $10.6 billion and average marketing budget of $392 million).
 These marketers work in B2C and B2B companies and in 11 global industries: banking and financial services, insurance, telecommunications, high tech, retail, consumer packaged goods, media/entertainment/information services, travel/transportation/hospitality